CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 ### Install the `pgo` Client

-During or after the installation of the PostgreSQL Operator, download the `pgo` client set up script.
-This will help set up your local environment for using the PostgreSQL Operator:
+During or after the installation of PGO: the Postgres Operator, download the `pgo` client set up script.
+This will help set up your local environment for using the Postgres Operator:

 ```
 curl https://raw.githubusercontent.com/CrunchyData/postgres-operator/v{{< param operatorVersion >}}/installers/kubectl/client-setup.sh > client-setup.sh
 chmod +x client-setup.sh
 ```

-When the PostgreSQL Operator is done installing, run the client setup script:
+When the Postgres Operator is done installing, run the client setup script:

 ```
 ./client-setup.sh